Women’s Rights Convention

 Deja Foxx is a nationally recognized activist, digital creator, and thought leader from Gen Z. She began her advocacy as a reproductive justice organizer and later served as a policy strategist focused on equity and access.
 Known for using digital platforms to mobilize young people, Foxx highlights the power of activism and youth leadership in shaping policy.
 She values boldness, inclusivity, and a belief that storytelling can transform social movements.
 Foxx has partnered with Planned Parenthood to run trainings, speak at events, served as a member of the board of directors for Planned Parenthood Arizona, and helped to found the Reproductive Health Access Project in 2017 alongside untraditional youth leaders.

-Stephanie Gorton is the author of The Idol and the Idealist, which explores the intersecting lives of 19th-century reformers.
+Stephanie Gorton is the author of The Idol and the Idealist, which explores the intersecting lives of 19th century reformers.
 A writer and historian, she is dedicated to uncovering overlooked narratives and making history accessible to contemporary audiences.
 Her values are rooted in intellectual curiosity, rigorous research, and connecting past struggles for justice to present-day activism.
 Gorton has an M.A. in Literature from the University of Edinburgh and a Master of Fine Arts from Goucher College.

 Barbara Guertin is currently the Chief Operating Officer of the Museum of Worcester (MOW) and serves on the Worcester Women’s History Project steering committee and is spearheading the 175th Event.
 Barbara has over 25 years of experience in global in-house human resource management across various industries, such as healthcare, IT, and biotech, working for many local companies such as UMass Chan Medical School, Hanover Insurance, and Boston Scientific.
 Growing up in New York, Barbara developed a passion for music and the arts, producing, directing, and casting theater, films, and corporate training films.
 She is managing director of 4th Wall Stage Company which has been producing plays for Women’s History Month for over a decade.
 Barbara has served on the MOW Board since 2005.
 She teaches Business and Theater for several local colleges.
 Barbara has a B.A. from Rutgers’ Women’s College (Douglass), and an MBA in HR Management from Fitchburg State, and Executive Education Certification from Wharton.